PT0140PT0141/repo/dev/g++/projects/ek-tm4c12x/libhal/README.md

     * Microphone
     * 2-Axis Joystick with Pushbutton

-See http://www.ti.com/tool/BOOSTXL-EDUMKII for BoosterPacks compatibiliy.
+See https://dev.ti.com/bpchecker/#/ for get pin mapping between the BoosterPacks and the TIVA board.

 TODO Continue